Lakeside Metropolis: Zurich

-Take a walk from Zytturm or the Clock Tower, along the town hall with its spectacular woodcarvings, the Powder Tower, the Gothic St. Oswald’s Church and the Beinhaus or a cemetery church, leading you to the must-see sights.
+Take a walk from Zytturm or the Clock Tower, along the town hall with its spectacular wood carvings, the Powder Tower, the Gothic St. Oswald’s Church and the Beinhaus or a cemetery church, leading you to the must-see sights.
 Enjoy a stroll through the picturesque streets with colourful buildings and eat one of Zug’s Kirsch specialities.

 The mild climate makes Zug the perfect place for growing cherries, which are used to produce Kirsch liquor.
 And, for those who love Swiss bakery, the cream cake made with Kirsch (Zuger Kirschtorte) or chocolate pralines made with the liquor (Zuger Chriesiblüete), taste just delightful.

 If you prefer to explore the surroundings, you can do an excursion to the Zugerberg, one of the favourites of the locals in Zug.
 From there you can witness a stunning view of the city and the Alps.
-There are 80 kms of hiking trails, nordic walking trails and playgrounds for children like the Schattwäldli.
+There are 80 km of hiking trails, Nordic walking trails and playgrounds for children like the Schattwäldli.
 During the winter season, Raten or Nollen are the perfect skiing destinations.